quorrajs/Quorra-docs/More/Miscellaneous.md

 The value of req.hostname is derived from the value set in the X-Forwarded-Host header, which can be set by the client or by the proxy.

-X-Forwarded-Proto can be set by the reverse proxy to tell the app whether it is https or http or even an invalid name.
+`X-Forwarded-Proto` can be set by the reverse proxy to tell the app whether it is https or http or even an invalid name.
 This value is reflected by req.protocol.

-The req.ip and req.ips values are populated with the list of addresses from X-Forwarded-For.
+The req.ip and req.ips values are populated with the list of addresses from `X-Forwarded-For`.

 The trust proxy setting is implemented using the [proxy-addr](https://www.npmjs.com/package/proxy-addr) package.
 For more information, see its documentation.